jamesheald/COIN/README.md

 ```
 This object has [properties](#properties) that define the model (e.g., model parameters) and the paradigm (e.g., perturbations, sensory cues).
 Some properties have default values, which can be overwritten.

+The class is also associated with methods (functions) that can operate on data in the object properties.

 To simulate learning on a simple paradigm, define a series of perturbations (use NaN to indicate a channel trial):
 ```
 obj.x = [zeros(1,50) ones(1,125) -ones(1,15) NaN(1,150)]; % spontaneous recovery paradigm